AYearOf/ayearof.github.io/_posts/2019-02-28-february_report.md

   model][success]: Simple, Unexpected, Concrete, Credible, and Emotional Stories;
-* Steve Blank's "Four Steps to the Epiphany" is the precursor to "The Lean Startup" methodoly;
+* Steve Blank's "Four Steps to the Epiphany" is the precursor to "The Lean Startup" methodology;
 * Tim Feriss's "The Four Hour Work-week", even if a bit outdated, needs little introduction;
 * Ryan Holiday's "Ego Is The Enemy" on the other hand feels like